- Forest Hills

-Forest Hills in Queens is a unique neighborhood that offers residents a mix of tranquil suburban living combined with easy access to all the perks of urban New York City living.
+The best neighborhood in Queens is Forest Hills, thanks to the unique mix it offers residents.
+Living in Forest Hills means enjoying tranquil suburban living combined with easy access to all the perks of urban New York City living.

-This has made Forest Hills highly desirable among families and anyone who prefers to come home and escape the urban jungle while remaining just a short subway ride from the heart of the city.
+This makes Forest Hills highly desirable among families and anyone who prefers to come home and escape the urban jungle while remaining just a short subway ride from the heart of the city.

 In recent years a number of new condos and apartment complexes have been built in the neighborhood, but overall the real estate market is mostly comprised of single-family homes and co-ops.
 Many of the larger houses in Forest Hills have stunning Tudor architecture, giving the neighborhood an aristocratic vibe.